bchugg/stat-map/bounded scalar concentration.md

 $$
 This is not a closed-form bound, but it can be computed.
 See eg [here](http://www.numdam.org/article/AIHPB_2014__50_1_15_0.pdf) and references therein.

-## Betting-style bounds
-See [[estimating means by betting]].
-Like Bentkus style bounds, these are notable in that they do not use the [[Chernoff method]].
-They are also tighter than Hoeffding and Bernstein inequalities.
-They are not in closed-form however, and require computational methods to estimate.

 ## Empirical Bernstein bounds
 Empirical Bernstein bounds replace the oracle variance with an estimated variance.
 This is useful because the true variance is not always known.
 These bounds deserve their own page: [[empirical Bernstein bounds]].